madeshsasikala/sasi/README.md

-# Hi there, I'm Sasikala!
+# Hi there, I'm Sasikala Chandrasekaran!
 ## About Me
 🧑‍💻 Electronics and Instrumentation Engineering (EIE) student at SRM University 🔥 Passionate about coding,web development,and problem solving